2023 Prague shootings: General Inspection of Security Forces

-General Inspection of Security Forces, which is tasked with investigating crimes of police officers, concluded its investigation at the beginning of June 2024.
-On 6 June 2024, its director Vít Hendrych informed members of the Parliamentary Security Committee that no crime was committed by any police officer in the case.
-Opposition ANO members of the committee unsuccessfully requested the inspection's closing report.
-Hendrych stated that full fifty-page report is confidential and that even police will receive only a three-page summary.
-The three-page summary was released on 9 July 2024, with media noting that it does not answer any of the pertinent questions, such as what exact information police had while searching for the perpetrator, and especially why did the police officers leave the main building before the attack commenced.
+The General Inspection of Security Forces (GIBS), which is tasked with investigating crimes committed by Czech law enforcement, concluded its investigation at the beginning of June 2024.
+On 6 June 2024, GIBS Director Vít Hendrych informed members of the Parliamentary Security Committee that no crime was committed by any police officer in the case.
+Opposition members of the committee unsuccessfully requested the inspection's closing report.
+Hendrych stated that the full 50-page report is confidential and that even police will receive only a three-page summary, which was released on 9 July 2024.
+The media noted that the summary does not answer any of the pertinent questions, such as what exact information the police had while searching for the perpetrator, and especially why the police officers had left the main building before the attack commenced.

 Parliamentary Inquiry Commission

-Leading opposition party ANO repeatedly requested establishment of Parliamentary Inquiry Commission which would investigate conduct of the police in the case.
-The governing parties repeatedly refused such a step, with head of Parliamentary Security Committee Pavel Žáček stating that they have "full trust in the police and the state attorney office".
-This, however, changed following the June 2024 formal conclusion of investigation and after the hearing of the Parliamentary Security Committee.
-First, the Czech Pirate Party broke ranks with the rest of the Government and announced it would support the opposition's vote for Inquiry Commission.
-On 26 June 2024, the ANO's proposal for establishment of the commission was approved in the Chamber by vote of 132 of 141 deputies.
+Opposition party ANO repeatedly requested establishment of a Parliamentary Inquiry Commission, which would investigate conduct of the police in the case.
+The government repeatedly refused to do so, with the head of Parliamentary Security Committee, Pavel Žáček, stating that they have "full trust in the police and the state attorney's office".
+This, however, changed following the June 2024 formal conclusion of investigation and after the hearing of the Parliamentary Security Committee, with the Czech Pirate Party breaking ranks with the rest of the Government and announcing it would support the opposition's vote for the Inquiry Commission's establishment.

+On 26 June 2024, the ANO's proposal for establishment of the commission was approved in a vote by the Chamber of Deputies of the Czech Republic.
 The commission has the power to procure documents, demand explanations and interview witnesses and, depending on the nature of the case, hire an expert and an interpreter.